djFatNerd/ulu-main/docs/generate_semantic_dataset.md

   without re-downloading vectors.
 - Split large areas into overlapping squares to stay within Overpass result limits (~50 000 elements).
 The `radius` argument controls the tile size.
+- When a single square would exceed those limits, switch to `generate_semantic_dataset_large_area.py`.
+The helper script must be called explicitly and will orchestrate per-tile calls to this base script while preserving seamless coverage across tile boundaries.
 - Consider running a private Overpass server—or supplying a mirror via `--overpass-url`.
 The script will automatically fall back to a set of public mirrors when the primary endpoint returns transient errors, but a dedicated